 Plain language

-Plain language is about making information accessible.
+Plain language is about making information accessible to those who need it.
 The intended audience should be able to easily find what they need, understand what they find, and use that information.

 Why plain language?